-If AB 846 were amended to restore this original February 20 language, we would be neutral.
-This language does not have any tendency to promote external-transfer loyalty clubs absent the kinds of consent and non-discrimination rules that we support.
+We are neutral regarding this original February 20 language.
+It does not have any tendency to promote external-transfer loyalty clubs absent the kinds of consent and non-discrimination rules that we support.

 b.
 Opposition to the March 25 amendments